mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquedeed-1-0-0.md

 Verifiable Data Registry (VDR) support for the Trusted Digital Web is provided by the Stratis Platform[35] - a general-purpose, smart contact-enabled blockchain platform implemented using the same programming language, tools and technologies used to implement the Trusted Digital Web.

-The Trusted Digital Web includes a Trusted Digital Web Runtime Library that is compliant with the "BlueToque Deed" DID Method specification.
-"BlueToque Deed" Identifiers and the "BlueToque Deed" Identifer Method are two of the components and specifications that are foundational in the architecture and design of the Trusted Digital Web.
+The Trusted Digital Web includes a Trusted Digital Web Runtime Library that is compliant with the "BlueToqueTools Deed" DID Method specification.
+"BlueToqueTools Deed" Identifiers and the "BlueToqueTools Deed" Identifer Method are two of the components and specifications that are foundational in the architecture and design of the Trusted Digital Web.

 The publication of this DID Method specification realizes, in large part, a 4-year quest to create a platform to Tokenize Every Little Thing (ELT)[4].